• Skip to primary navigation

 Arugula smoothie in a jar with oranges in the background.

 I use green smoothies as an easy way to get more leafy green vegetables into my family’s diet.
-If you want to mix up adding vegetables to your smoothies that aren’t the usual spinach or kale, try pineapple beet smoothie or carrot orange ginger smoothie.
-For more green-leafy forward smoothies, try a mango smoothie or pineapple cucumber smoothie.
+If you want to mix up adding vegetables to your smoothies that aren’t the usual spinach or kale, try my pineapple beet smoothie or carrot orange ginger smoothie.
+For more green-leafy forward smoothies, try a strawberry blackberry smoothie, mango smoothie, or pineapple cucumber smoothie.

 Jump to: